Kentucky Governor’s Mansion to get fence after protest

 FRANKFORT, Ky.
-(AP) — A fence will go up around the Kentucky Governor’s Mansion in response to a spring demonstration where armed protesters gathered outside the home and then hanged Gov. Andy Beshear in effigy, the governor’s office said Tuesday.
+(AP) — A security fence will go up around the Kentucky Governor’s Mansion in response to a spring demonstration where armed protesters gathered outside the home and then hanged Gov. Andy Beshear in effigy, the governor’s office said Tuesday.

 Security officials requested the fence be built after the late May protest, Beshear spokeswoman Crystal Staley said.
-Details on when the fence will go up and its cost weren’t immediately available.
+The project’s costs won’t be known until all bids are submitted later this month, said Jill Midkiff, a spokeswoman for the state Finance and Administration Cabinet.

-The demonstrators crossed barriers to reach the front porch of the mansion, “just a window pane away” from where Beshear and his wife are raising their two children, Staley said.
+Demonstrators crossed barriers to reach the front porch of the mansion, “just a window pane away” from where Beshear and his wife are raising their two children, Staley said.
 Protesters chanted for the governor to come outside.
 No one came to the door, as state troopers monitoring the rally got out of their vehicles to observe the group but not intervene, the Courier Journal reported.

 The effigy of the Democratic governor later was hanged in a tree on the state Capitol grounds.
 A video from that day showed that some of the demonstrators were armed.